dtsivkovski/kapi-tree/README.md

 # kapi-tree

-kapi-tree is a web-based visualization tool that uses the **Cytoscape.js** library to display the hierarchical structure of Kappa Alpha Pi Epsilon Chapter's family trees.
+kapi-tree is a web-based visualization tool that uses the **Cytoscape.js** library to display the hierarchical structure of a family trees of an organization.
 It parses data from a Google Sheets CSV and arranges nodes based on pledge class and family lineage.

 ## Live Webpage